How To Live Off The Grid…

 Have a Water Collection System

-A good clean potable water source is vital for living off the grid.
+clean potable water source is vital for living off the grid.

 You will most likely not have access to city water or municipal county water sources on your land so you must choose a piece of land which either has a natural water source, or where it’s convenient to haul water.

 The other resource you need is a water collection system.
 This could be something as simple as a rain-barrel water catchment attached to your home’s gutter, or a more complex cistern water collection system which collects all the rain water from your roof.